Pennywise's Suicidal Tendencies: A Talk with "It: Chapter Two" Star Bill Skarsgard and Director Andy Muschietti

 Taking the form of an evil clown named Pennywise (Bill Skarsgard), It has been training to scare the Losers even harder.
 They're back in Derry and at a disadvantage, having forgotten most of their childhoods.
 But Skarsgard reveals that Pennywise may secretly hope the Losers kill him for good and end this cycle.

 "We talked a lot about [whether] there's this urge that maybe Pennywise really, really wants to be defeated finally and forever," Skarsgard said at a press conference.
-"So what made it more interesting to me is he's angry, he wants revenge but there might be sort of, if you could imagine such a thing as a subconscious of Pennywise that is maybe wanting to be destroyed."
+"So what made it more interesting to me is he's angry, he wants revenge but there might be, sort of.
+That's if you could imagine such a thing as a subconscious of Pennywise that is maybe wanting to be destroyed."

 Andy Muschietti, director of both It: Chapter One and It: Chapter Two agreed.